Zinfandel Grape fruit

 Features & Attributes

-Zinfandel Grape has green foliage throughout the season.
+Zinfandel Grape has rich green deciduous foliage on a plant with a spreading habit of growth.
 The lobed leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 It produces abundant clusters of deep purple grapes with black overtones from mid to late fall.

 This is a dense multi-stemmed deciduous woody vine with a spreading, ground-hugging habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.
 This is a high maintenance plant that will require regular care and upkeep, and requires a special pruning regimen to reliably produce fruit; consult a specific reference guide or contact the store for proper pruning techniques.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;